Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 * **Upper Confidence Boundary Algorithm**

-	UCB is used to determine wether a certain state will have a favorable outcome.
+	UCB is used to determine whether a certain state will have a favorable outcome.
 	It achieves this by balancing the concepts of "Exploitation" and "Exploration".

-	Exploitation is represented by a ratio between the amount of visits at that node to the amount of wins simulated starting from that state.
+	Exploitation is represented by a ratio between the number of visits at that node to the number of wins simulated starting from that state.

 	Exploration makes use of the root node to understand how many times a particular node has been explored compared to the rest of the tree it is usually scaled along with an "Exploration factor" which can be adjusted to make the tree lean towards unexplored states.